rusvaplauke/ItemStore.WebApi/README.md

 Update TodoStore:

-IN PROGRESS Cover Services with Unit tests.
+DONE Cover Services with Unit tests.
 Use Moq and Fluent Assertions.
 Mark Arrange-Act-Assert

 DONE Please create Github repository and push your code to Github.

-Advanced:

-     1. Research Autofixture.
+DONE 1.
+Research Autofixture.

-     2. Try creating Integration Tests.
+ADVANCED 2.
+Try creating Integration Tests.
 **2023.12.22**
-1. Use Fluent Assertions.
-Add Mock Verify to your tests.
-Use Autofixture for data generation.
+1. DONE?
+Use Fluent Assertions.
+2. IN PROGRESS / IMPROVE **Add Mock Verify to your tests.**
+3. DONE Use Autofixture for data generation.
 Autofixture.xunit2 has AutoData attribute.
-2. Add new User Controller which performs GET, GET By Id, and Create to https://jsonplaceholder.typicode.com/users
+4. Add new User Controller which performs GET, GET By Id, and Create to https://jsonplaceholder.typicode.com/users
-3. Cover GetById with a unit tests.
+5. Cover GetById with a unit tests.

 Optional, advanced: Have basic data caching for the system (Fetch data and save into database)